mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `wallet_create`

-Create a new wallet, this will skip scanning the blockchain
+Create a new wallet.
+This will create a new file without scanning the blockchain.

 Parameters: